gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 Elaboration code is executed as follows:

-* All partitions of an Ada program are executed in parallel with one another, possibly in a separate address space, and possibly on a separate computer.
+* All partitions of an Ada program are executed in parallel with one another, possibly in a separate address space and possibly on a separate computer.

 * The execution of a partition involves running the environment task for that partition.